finbourne/lusid-sdk-java-preview/sdk/docs/TermDeposit.md

 # TermDeposit

-Lusid internal representation of a term deposit
+Lusid internal representation of a term deposit.

 ## Properties